Last Updated on 19 October 2025 by LizzyBP

 The Hungarian revolution of 1956 is one of the most significant events of the country’s 20th century history.

-Commemoration events start on 22nd October 2022.
+Commemoration events start on 22nd October 2025.

 Note: October 23rd is a public holiday in Hungary so shops, restaurants, public institutions will be closed.
 Most museums will be open though (the House of Terror Museum will be closed due to the memorial celebration).

-Public Transportation During The National Holiday
+đ Public Transportation During The National Holiday

-- Sunday schedule on 23.
-October, Tuesday.
+- Sunday/Holiday schedule on 23.
+October, Thursday.

-Thermal Baths’ Opening Hours
+đââïž Thermal Baths Opening Hours on October 23rd

 Thermal baths are open according to Sunday opening hours and pricing on 23.
 October.

-Programs & Places of Remembrance in Budapest
+â Programs & Places of Remembrance in Budapest

 October 22, 2025 Wednesday – University of Technology and Economics, Bem Statue